Hoppingmad9/yt-shorts-autonext/README.md

 Or you can save the content of min.js as the URL for a bookmark, and then just click the bookmark when you're on yt shorts.

+You can use the Tamper Monkey extension to run this automatically.

 Feel free to do anything with this.
 If you make an actual chrome extension please let me know!